US election: Which political party benefits from mail-in voting? | DW | 31.10.2020

 But researchers also note that the coronavirus crisis is a wild card — and it is not clear how the pandemic will ultimately affect mail-in voting.

 Not so fast.
-The above studies looked at states and counties where mandatory voting, i.e. all-mail voting was rolled out or in place.
+The above studies looked at states and counties where mandatory voting, or all-mail voting, was rolled out or in place.

 In practice, however, only a handful of the 50 US states have mandatory mail-in voting.
 In most other states, you have to request a mail-in ballot.
 Within this mix, most say you need an excuse — while some of these states, like Texas and Mississippi, say fear of the pandemic does not justify a vote-by-mail ballot.